atharvapurdue/MotionPlanning/motion_planning.md

 - &nbsp;6.
 DISARMING
 - &nbsp;7.
 PLANNING
 ![Alt text](https://github.com/sparklytopaz/MotionPlanning/blob/master/m2.JPG?raw=true "m2")
-### *The class **MotionPlanning** is a child class of udacidrone drone class*
+> 'MotionPlanning' is a child class of udacidrone drone class.
-### Whenever an instance is created, class variables like target_position,waypoints  are initialized.
+Whenever an instance is created, class variables like target_position,waypoints  are initialized.
-### Also, callback functions like position,velocity and state are registered.
+Also, callback functions like :-
+- &nbsp;position
+- &nbsp;velocity
+- &nbsp;state
+are registered
-#### The local_position_callback is triggered everytime there is a change in the position of the UAV.
+The 'local_position_callback' is triggered everytime there is a change in the position of the UAV.
 The function response depends on the flight_state variable :
-  TAKEOFF : When the flight state is TAKEOFF the function checks if the UAV is within 95 % of the target altitude.
+  'TAKEOFF' : When the flight state is TAKEOFF the function checks if the UAV is within 95 % of the target altitude.
 When so, it calls the     waypoint_transition() function.

 ![Alt text](https://github.com/sparklytopaz/MotionPlanning/blob/master/m3.png?raw=true "m3")
 ####